-There really are only 2 strategies to keep in mind when looking for the best therapist for you in NYC.
+There really are only 2 strategies to keep in mind when looking for a therapist in NYC.

 The first option is less time consuming, and usually preferable.